-But we do know that our non-essential shops will be able to re-open from next Wednesday.
-Along with details of Christmas allowing up to three households to mix inside between Dec 23 and Dec 27 inclusive.
+We also now have details of Christmas rules, allowing up to three households to mix inside between Dec 23 and Dec 27 inclusive.
 Together with warnings about the risks of doing so and the difficult choices to be made by everyone.
 With no ‘chopping and changing’ if households do decide to get together.
+Information about that is here.

-The latest public health / Coronavirus local information is available here
+The latest Coronavirus figures for Northumberland are available here

 History: Corbridge community leaders have held discussions about how best to help others – and ourselves – in the coming weeks and months.
 Including those not online.